Welcome to the Governing Body pages of Beauclerc School Website

 As Beauclerc and Chennestone are federated schools, they share a governing body.
 Our governors are a group of parent-elected and community representatives with a wide variety of experience, each with a commitment to give their time to benefit the schools and ensure all pupils have access to a good education.

 Currently our governing body consists of 11 governors, who work on a voluntary basis: 2 parent governors, 2 local authority governors, 1 staff governor, 1 headteacher governor and 6 co-opted governors.
+The term of office for all governors is 4 years.

 To find out more about the work we do, please see the information below.